 2) Compare and Contrast Single-Bought Strings

-Truthfully, there is an issue with this method because different manufacturers have mixes of high and low tension strings, for example, most makers have skinny-top heavy bottom strings, as Ernie Ball calls them, or heavy bottom/light-top as D’Addario refers to them on Amazon as well.
+Truthfully, there is an issue with this method because different manufacturers have mixes of high and low tension strings, for example, most makers have skinny-top heavy bottom strings, as Ernie Ball calls them, or heavy bottom/skinny-top as Ernie Ball refers to them.
 So this method might take you for a loop.

 3) Look to See If the String Ball Ends are Color-Coded

 D’Addario fans know that the company actually colour-codes their string ball ends so you know what you’re working with, just in case you drop them or mix and match by accident.

 Some manufacturers like Ernie Ball actually do the same thing, although, there are a few that don’t.
 Maybe you’re one of the lucky ones who is dealing with a set of strings where there are multi-coloured ball ends that you can simply look up online.